kitcn

 Date support stays always on; custom transformer is additive only.

-createCallerFactory vs create<Module>Caller(ctx)
+createCallerFactory vs generated runtime factories

 There are two caller APIs, each for a different context: